Dating Violence: How To Recognize It And Respond To It

 - Tell others about incidents of dating violence as soon as possible.

-- Put your important papers, such as your birth certificate, etc., in a safe deposit box.
+- Put your important papers such as your birth certificate and financial documents in a safe deposit box.

-- Leave extra clothes with a friend or family relative if you have to leave and can't go back.
+- Leave extra clothes and other personal items with a friend or family member.

-- Keep what you need for work or school somewhere to get to it if you leave your partner unexpectedly.
+- Keep work or school necessities somewhere nearby so you can get to it quickly.

 What are the three types of dating violence?